jethrodaniel/msh/readme.md

 - Use ruby in the shell
   - global interpolation
-  - use ruby methods as functions
+  - use ruby methods as functions and aliases
+  - jump to the Ruby repl at any time
+- Use less of the sh
+  - restricted subset of sh/bash
-- Be as simple and understandable as possible
+- Be simple
-- Be lightweight - i.e, use as few external dependencies as possible, with no gem extensions
+- Be lightweight

 ## Installation